ValeraDanger/object-detect-FOMO-stream-Esp32/README.md

 # FOMO-object-detect-stream
 This is indended for streaming [FOMO object detection model](https://edge-impulse.gitbook.io/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices) by [Edge Impulse](https://edgeimpulse.com/) inference results from Esp32 to webserver.
+The Hardware that was used were provided by [Wireless Solution Asia](https://wirelesssolution.asia/).
 To use this script users must obtain a model from Edge Impulse

 ## What you'll need
 - [Arduino IDE](https://www.arduino.cc/en/software), preferably the latest ones, but older versions will still do the job.
-- [NodeJS](https://nodejs.org/en/download/package-manager/current) provide access points for inference results
+- [NodeJS](https://nodejs.org/en/download/package-manager/current) provide access points for inference results.
+- ESP32-S3 is preferable but older version will do just fine.
+- OV2640 camera or any OV series.

 ## Project files descriptions